 Hardtail Mountain Bike Under $500

 The idea that cheap is synonymous with low quality couldn’t be farther from the truth with the DRT 1.1.
 If you can find it during a current sale or promotion, the Co op DRT 1.1 can be picked up for just under $500.
 Even at full price, if you become a Co op member you get 10% of your purchases back in REI gift cards each spring.

 If you aren’t familiar with the Co op brand, it is essentially the house brand at REI.
 As a side note, don’t sleep on REI when considering local bike shops for both purchase and repairs.
-The mechanics at REI are all trained by Barnett Bicycle Institute.
+The mechanics at my local REI are all trained by Barnett Bicycle Institute.